 Subprime Credit Card

 Subprime credit cards are accounts offered typically to individuals with either bad credit or no credit.
-These credit cards may come with smaller spending limits and higher interest rates, encouraging users to pay off their balance in full each month.
+These credit cards are an alternative to bad credit loans.
+They may come with smaller spending limits and higher interest rates, encouraging users to pay off their balance in full each month.
 Subprime credit cards are usually unsecured credit cards, meaning users do not prepay a security deposit at the beginning of their billing cycle.

 Potential Benefits of Credit Cards